CamyH/World-Database-Report-Generator/use-cases/cities/use-case07.md

 ### Goal in Context

-As CEO of a company in the area of demographics, I want *to produce a report on all the cities in the world oganised by largest population to smallest* so that *I can support the strategic aims and direction of the business.*
+As CEO of a company in the area of demographics, I want *to produce a report on all the cities in the world organised by largest population to smallest* so that *I can support the strategic aims and direction of the business.*

 ### Scope